cdesterke/aCGHarrayDirectHG19/README.md

 This script needs the installation of Bedtools utilities in the OS environement.
 This script also needs dependencies of installing 5 annotation databases in the subfolder DATABASES_HG19:

-This script needs the installation of Bedtools utilities in the OS environement.
-This script also needs dependencies of installing 5 annotation databases in the subfolder DATABASES_HG19:
 - hg19GENEname_sorted.bed: Refseq HG19 annotations
 - scandbHG19CEU_sorted.bed: CNV polymorphisms in european population, data derived from http://www.scandb.org/ website
 - plurinetHG19_sorted.bed: genes that are characterized as belonging to a pluripotency network (PLURINET DB)